Overview

 • Soy-based formulas are based on soy protein instead of milk.
 Soy formulas are fortified to be nutritionally complete — but, unfortunately, some children with a milk allergy also develop an allergy to soy.

 If you're breastfeeding and your child is allergic to milk, cow's milk proteins passed through your breast milk may cause an allergic reaction.
 You may need to exclude from your diet all products that contain milk.
-Talk to your health care provider if you know — or suspect — that your child has milk allergy and develops allergy signs and symptoms after breastfeeding.
+Talk to a healthcare professional if you know or suspect that your child has milk allergy and develops allergy symptoms after breastfeeding.

-If you or your child is on a milk-free diet, your health care provider or dietitian can help you plan nutritionally balanced meals.
+If you or your child is on a milk-free diet, your healthcare professional or dietitian can help you plan nutritionally balanced meals.
 You or your child may need to take supplements to replace calcium and nutrients found in milk, such as vitamin D and riboflavin.

 6. Vandenplas Y, et al. Current guidelines and future strategies for the management of cow's milk allergy.
 Journal of Asthma and Allergy.
 2021; doi:10.2147/JAA.S276992.